Rust Error Handling, Demystified

 Alice: Um… This is may be a silly question but, if I know my function can succeed or fail, can it returns Result<T, E>.

 Bob: Yes, absolutely!
-Returning a Result<T, E> is not limited to functions in the std library.
-All your function, even main() can return Result<T, E> and it is a very good practice.
+Returning a Result<T, E> is not limited to functions of the std library.
+Oh, by the way, do you know how to read the documentation of the std lib?.
+Anyway… All your functions, even main() can return Result<T, E> and it is a very good practice.
 Before writing any function code, ask yourselves “can this function fail?
 Should it return Result<T, E> (or Option<T>)?”.
 Then work on the rest of the function’s signature.

 Alice: It’s a bit scary that the program can just crash with panic!() though.